 It’s important to remember that the online grocery shopper is a very new persona.
 By far the bulk of respondents (45%) have been shopping online less than one year.
 And a full 70% have been doing so for fewer than two years.

-The primary driver of this trend is Click and Collect, which increased from 18% of all online grocery sales in 2016 to 48% in 2018.
+The primary driver of this trend is curbside pickup (otherwise known as Click and Collect, which increased from 18% of all online grocery sales in 2016 to 48% in 2018.

-Based on our national poll, more than one-third of adult shoppers in the U.S. have used Click and Collect and/or delivery options in the past month, and satisfaction with the quality of the picking is high.
+Based on our national poll, more than one-third of adult shoppers in the U.S. have used curbside pickup and/or delivery options in the past month, and satisfaction with the quality of the picking is high.

 Why it’s important to invest in the online shopper